What's on

 Good to Know

-• Meeting point: St Stephen’s Green.
+• Meeting point: St Stephen’s Green, Dublin

-• A moderate level of physical fitness is helpful.
+• A moderate level of fitness is required - not recommended for those with poor cardiovascular health

 Local Tips